 Dissolve 5 g of phosphatides from previous acetone insoluble matter determination in 10 ml of petroleum ether and add 25 ml of acetone to the solution.
 Transfer approximately equal portions of the precipitate to each of two 40 ml centrifuge tubes using additional portions of acetone to facilitate the transfer.
 Stir thoroughly, dilute to 40 ml with acetone, stir again, chill for 15 min in an ice-bath, stir again, and then centrifuge for 5 min.
 Decant the acetone, crush the solids with a stirring rod, refill the tube with acetone, stir, chill, centrifuge and decant as before.
 The solids after the second centrifugation require no further purification and may be used for preparing the phosphatide acetone solution.
-5 g of the purified phosphatides are required to saturate about 16 litres of acetone.
+5 g of the purified phosphatides are required to saturate about 16 litre of acetone.

 B-1.2 Phosphatide Acetone Solution